-11.1211.15 There are several assets which the proposed conveyor would oversail.
+11.15 There are several assets which the proposed conveyor would oversail.
 Protective provisions have been included in the Order to ensure that these assets would be appropriately protected.
-These provisions are currently the subject of discussion with the owners of the relevant assets.
 These provisions have been updated following written representations submitted to the Examining Authority for Deadline 1.